Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Figure 7:** WebSocket real-time communication flow showing real-time match posting and broadcasting to connected clients with <100ms latency.

+**Explanation:**

+This diagram illustrates how Nexus achieves real-time updates using WebSocket technology:

+**Step 1: Connection Establishment**
+When a user opens Nexus, their browser initiates an HTTP Upgrade request to the backend.
+The server responds with "101 Switching Protocols," establishing a persistent WebSocket connection.
+Unlike HTTP (request-response), WebSocket maintains an open bidirectional channel for instant communication.

+**Step 2: Region-Based Subscription**
+After connection, the client sends a subscription message specifying their region (NA, EU, ASIA, etc.).
+The server adds them to a region-specific broadcast group.
+This optimization ensures players only receive notifications for matches in their geographic area, reducing noise and bandwidth.

+**Step 3: Match Broadcast**
+When Player A posts a new match:
+1. The POST /api/matches endpoint saves the match to PostgreSQL
+2. The server immediately broadcasts a "MATCH_POSTED" event to all clients subscribed to that region
+3. Player B and Player C receive the event within 100ms
+4. Their React components update the UI to show the new match—no page refresh required

+**Message Types Supported:**
+- **MATCH_POSTED:** New match created, appears in everyone's feed
+- **PLAYER_ACCEPTED:** Match creator accepted an application
+- **VOICE_CREATED:** Voice channel created, invite sent to participants
+- **CONNECTION_REQ:** Someone sent a connection request

+**Why WebSocket over Polling?**
+- **Latency:** <100ms vs 30+ seconds with polling
+- **Efficiency:** No wasted HTTP requests when nothing has changed
+- **Real-time UX:** Users see updates as they happen, creating a "live" feel
+- **Scalability:** One connection handles all events vs repeated HTTP requests

+The auto-reconnect feature ensures reliability—if a connection drops (network change, server restart), the client automatically reconnects and resubscribes.

 #### WebSocket Connection Flow (Code Example)

 ```javascript